gopro/gpmf-parser/README.md

-Add to Mayhem Fuzzing program
+Add to Mayhem Fuzzing program</br>
 Targeting gpmf-parser mp4 files with GPMF structure data used in GoPro cameras.